rjvitorino/rjvitorino/README.md

 ## About Me

-I am a **Senior Product Manager** with over eight years of experience in overseeing the creation and deployment of innovative software solutions.
-My expertise lies in product management, user engagement, market analysis, and leading multidisciplinary teams to drive product innovation and secure funding.
+I am a Senior Product Manager with over eight years of experience overseeing the creation and deployment of innovative software solutions.
+With a background in software development, my expertise lies in product management, user engagement, market analysis, and leading multidisciplinary teams to drive product innovation and secure funding.

 - 📍 **Location:** Coimbra, Portugal
 - 📧 **Email:** hello [at] ricardovitorino [dot] com